 Downtown Façade Loan

-Elevate created a Downtown Façade Loan Program to encourage revitalization of the downtown, to stimulate additional private sector investment in the downtown and surrounding area, and to help spur job creation.
+Elevate created a Downtown Façade Loan Program to encourage the revitalization of downtown Rapid City, to stimulate additional private sector investment in the downtown and surrounding area, and to help spur job creation.

 Highly skilled and qualified workers are harder to come by than ever.
 The Elevate Relocate Grant is here to provide reimbursement dollars for Black Hills area employers that bring talent from outside South Dakota to live, work, and enjoy the Black Hills.